-Yokohama is a residential suburb for the Tokyo Metropolitan Area, with many of its 3.76 million residents (as of March 2020) commuting to jobs in central business districts.
+Yokohama is a residential suburb for the Tokyo Metropolitan Area, with many of its 3.76 million residents (as of March 2021) commuting to jobs in central business districts.
 The relatively lower level of commercial and manufacturing activities located in Yokohama, along with its large population, results in the city's relatively low GDP per capita of around 85% of the national average.

 However, this measure of economic performance understates the city's economic importance because the city benefits from a stable, well-diversified service base and higher-income households.
-We expect the city to continue to have a broader and more stable tax base (the high market value of taxable properties will support its property taxes, which are relatively solid compared with corporate taxes, especially amid the pandemic) than other municipalities in Japan.
+We expect the city to continue to have a broader and more stable tax base (the high market value of taxable properties will support its property taxes, which are relatively solid compared with corporate taxes) than other municipalities in Japan.

-Although improving, high debt burden from the responsibility for infrastructure development
+Although improving, debt burden remains high because of infrastructure development responsibility

-Yokohama's debt burden ratio (measured by net direct and indirect debt to operating revenue) remains high, amounting to 176.6% in fiscal 2019, although it improved from around 250% in fiscal 2015, largely because of a decline in its indirect debt.
+Yokohama's debt burden ratio (measured as net direct and indirect debt to operating revenue) continues to be high but has been improving from around 250% in fiscal 2015 to 170% levels in fiscal 2019, largely because of the progressive decline of its indirect debt.